Kaszanas/lightning/docs/source-app/workflows/mount_cloud_object_store.rst

 .. note::

     * Mounts are limited to 1M files.
-    * Mount objects should not be larger than 5 GiB.
+    * A file within the Mount should not exceed 5 GiB.
     * When adding multiple mounts, each one should have a unique ``mount_path``.
     * A maximum of 10 :class:`~lightning_app.storage.mount.Mount`\s can be added to a :class:`~lightning_app.core.work.LightningWork`.